 The Audit and Risk Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial statements.
 All members of the Audit and Risk Committee are independent non-executive directors.
-The members who served on the Audit and Risk Committee during the 2019 financial year were Michael Sistenich and Geoffrey Kempler.
+The members who served on the Audit and Risk Committee during the 2020 financial year were Michael Sistenich (Chair) and Geoffrey Kempler.
+Opthea considered it appropriate to only have two members on the Audit and Risk Committee (being only the non-executive directors) for the year ended 30 June 2020 given the structure of the Board.